equinix-labs/equinix-labs/terraform-module-standards.md

 # Terraform Module Development Standards

 This document serves as a guidepost for effective development with Terraform.
 Our goal is to provide a unified and consistent approach to managing code by outlining some rules of engagement.
 These following standards cover basic style and structure for your Terraform module configurations.
-Portions of this page are modifications based on work created and [shared by Google](https://developers.google.com/readme/policies) and used according to terms described in the [Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/).

 The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).